 Click Invocation Information in the Service Type column of the service.
 In the Invocation Method panel, view the endpoint and token on the Asynchronous Invocation tab.

-NoteTo use the Internet endpoint: the client must support access to the Internet.
+NoteTo use the Internet Endpoint, the client must have public network access.

-To use the VPC endpoint: the client must be in the same VPC as the service.
+To use the VPC Endpoint, the client must be within the same VPC as the service.

-Run the following command in the terminal to install the eas_prediction SDK.
+Run the following command in your terminal to install the

-The following is a complete code sample.
-You can obtain the full path of the output image from
+The following code provides a complete example of a call.
+You can get the full OSS path of the output video from

-json.loads(x.data.decode('utf-8'))[1]["data"]["output"]["gifs"][0]["fullpath"]in the final result.The sample code gets the endpoint and token from environment variables.
-Run the following commands in the terminal to add temporary environment variables (only effective in the current session):
+json.loads(x.data.decode('utf-8'))[1]["data"]["output"]["gifs"][0]["fullpath"]in the final result.The example code retrieves the EAS service endpoint and token from environment variables.
+You can run the following commands in your terminal to add temporary environment variables that are valid only for the current session:

 # Set your endpoint and token. export SERVICE_URL="http://test****.115770327099****.cn-beijing.pai-eas.aliyuncs.com/" export TOKEN="MzJlMDNjMmU3YzQ0ZDJ*****************TMxZA=="